VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro6.md

 }
 ```

-Note, you can actually use the `!` symbol to negate anything, for example, we could have written the above as
+Note, you can actually use the `!` symbol to negate anything, for example, we could have written the above age checking code as

 ```c
 if(!(age >= 13) || !(age < 100)){